codya101/mud/README.md

-# trade
+# mud

-A trading system simulator for testing new ideas, libraries, etc.
+A simple mud

 ## Libraries in play